Application of Traditional Herbal Medicine in Thailand

 The Application of Traditional Herbal Medicine in Thailand

-In Thailand, medicinal herbs are part of the holistic system of Thai Traditional Medicine which takes into account healing mind, body, and spirit.
+In Thailand, the use of medicinal herbs is part of the holistic system of Thai Traditional Medicine, which takes into account that healing the mind, body, and spirit requires an integral treatment practice.

 Table of contents: